hajduboti/it-task/README.md

 ### Flightcase list

 From a UI, all flightcases can be viewed and managed.
 A new flightcase can be added and an existing one deleted. (plus if you can make edit as well).
 A list of passengers should be displayed for each flightcase and it should be possible to add/remove(plus if you do edit) passengers.
-The structure and design of the page(s) is completely up to you.

-## What now?

-To get started, fork this repository, implement your solution and send it to the person that handed the task to you.

-If you have questions, you can email it@flyhjaelp.dk or the person that forwarded you the task.